- Mental Health

 - Drug addicts, alcoholics, gamblers, etc. may exhibit compulsive liar disorder.

-There are no specific tests, other than possibly a polygraph machine or being able to read body language adeptly.
+There are no specific tests for diagnosis, except possibly a polygraph machine or being adept at reading body language.

-Physicians generally agree the disorder is due to some underlying mental illness.
-There are many compulsive liars having no psychiatric or psychological problem.
+Physicians generally agree the disorder is due to an underlying mental illness.
+However, there are many having no psychiatric or psychological problem.
 Treatment involves seeking help of a qualified counselor.

 According to Robert Reich, M.D., a New York City psychiatrist and expert in psychopathology, “Compulsive lying has no official diagnosis.
 Instead, intentional dissimulation, not the kind associated with dementia or brain injury, is associated with a range of diagnoses, such as antisocial, borderline and narcissistic personality disorders.”